Meghabrao11/new_collab_hsbc/README.md

-I am not doing the rent refund.
-Also you should have trusted me -_-
 Hi new collab
+My apologies yes I should have trusted and also accidentally removed your lines